kmwtechnology/lucille/lucille-plugins/lucille-api/lucille-admin-ui/README.md

 mvn clean install
 ```

-This generates the JAR file at `target/lucille-api-plugin.jar`
+This generates the JAR file at `target/lucille-api-plugin.jar` (with the JavaDoc files included)

 ### Run the API